jeremiah-wa/FYP/README.md

 ### Pre-processing

 After filtering the data from the SQL files.
 Some extra pre-processing was required.
 This involved the following:
-- **Removing duplicates:** remove multiple reviews of a distinct hotel by one user.
-This
+- **Removing duplicates:** remove multiple reviews of a distinct hotel by one user
 - **parsing html:** removing tag and other syntax from review text

-I had not accounted for duplicate reviews in the original dataset.
-To account for the offset created when I removed the duplicates the minimum number of reviews per user and hotel had to be reset to 3.
+I had not accounted for duplicate reviews in the when filtering the dataset.
+To correct for the offset created when I removed the duplicates the minimum number of reviews per user and hotel had to be reset to 3.
 This was still a sufficient number of reviews for the training, validation, test split.

 ### User-item Matrix